notaryproject/specifications/specs/plugin-extensibility.md

   * Revocation check validation
 * The interface MAY be extended in future to support additional steps which can be customized through a plugin.
 * The interface MUST be agnostic of sequencing of steps in signature verification workflow as implemented in Notation or other implementations.
-* The interface MUST allow processing of [extended attributes](./signature-specification.md#extended-attributes) that are not part of Notary v2 [standard attributes](./signature-specification.md#standard-attributes).
+* The interface MUST allow processing of [extended attributes](./signature-specification.md#extended-attributes) that are not part of Notary signature [standard attributes](./signature-specification.md#standard-attributes).

 ### Guidelines for Verification plugin publishers